nabinkdl/Travel/README.md

 # Travel Experience

-A simplified Travel Experiences clone built with React.
+A simplified Travel Experiences simple site built with React.

 ## What I've Learned